 The power management mode uses 13 self-contained functions to completely control the device operation.
-You simply write/read through the l2C pins and wait for the function done bit to be set.
-If an A/D measurement was performed during the function the results can be accessed by going to the read mode and addressing the proper register.
+Simply write/read through the I2C pins and wait for the function done bit to be set.
+If an A/D measurement was performed during the function the results can be accessed by going to the read mode and addressing the proper register Refer to Figure 13 for more detail.